porglezomp-misc/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 We don't need this for our purposes so feel free to delete it.
 Instead we're going to write two simple functions so that we can see how this works.
-One with Strings and one with i32.
-First up we're going to write a function called double_input that takes an i32 and doubles it.
+One with Strings and one with `i32`.
+First up we're going to write a function called `double_input` that takes an `i32` and doubles it.
 It should look like this:

 ```rust